-Have you had an injury in Asda that was not your fault?
+Have you had an injury in a supermarket that was not your fault?
 Talk to us about claims against Asda.

-In large supermarkets such as Asda, accidents are not uncommon.
-No one goes to Asda expecting to get hurt, but unfortunately, sometimes accidents occur.
+In large supermarkets, accidents are not uncommon.
+No one goes to a supermarket expecting to get hurt, but unfortunately, sometimes accidents occur.
 These accidents can result in injuries that have a significant impact on an individual’s day-to-day life.

-If you have had an accident while shopping in Asda, you may be able to claim compensation.
+If you have had an accident while shopping, you may be able to claim compensation.
 To find out more, call our specialist injury solicitors on 0800 342 3206 or get in touch online.

 claims against Asda, accident types

-There are accidents that occur in Asda that cannot be prevented and no one is to blame.
+There are accidents that occur in supermarkets that cannot be prevented and no one is to blame.
 However, there are occasions when someone becomes injured because of the actions or negligence of others

 Causes of accidents in Asda

-Some of the most common causes of accidents at Asda include:
+Some of the most common causes of accidents at supermarkets include: